Last Updated on December 18, 2024 by Owen McGab Enaohwo

 DevOps also enables organizations to adjust existing applications with minimal effort when needed quickly, further protecting their users from potential bugs or malicious issues.

 An example of increased security and quality assurance can be seen in the case of a large healthcare organization.
 To ensure patient privacy and data integrity, the dev team implemented an automated testing process, allowing them to quickly detect any potential security vulnerabilities before releasing their applications into production.
+Additionally, the organization engaged in remote patient monitoring software development to enhance their healthcare services, ensuring real-time data monitoring and support for patients outside of traditional clinical settings.

 Through this process, bugs were identified and fixed much faster than traditional methods, enabling the dev team to release software updates with greater confidence in their security.